 Also covered are durable and non-durable medical equipment not available under the Medicaid State plan.
 Items reimbursed with waiver funds shall be those items which are deemed as medically necessary for the individual client.
 Medicaid waiver funds are to be utilized as a payor of last resort.
 Request for payment must be made to other payers (i.e. Medicare, State plan, and private insurance) prior to submission of billing request to utilize waiver funds.
 All items shall meet applicable standards of manufacture, design and installation.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Each request for specialized medical equipment is evaluated by the case manager or DOM staff to determine if the equipment requested could benefit from an Assistive Technology (AT) evaluation and recommendation.
-The case manager will update the person and monitor the progress of each specialized medical equipment request, he/she will notify the appropriate personnel (i.e. Assistive Technology) as soon as possible.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Each request for specialized medical equipment is evaluated by the case manager or DOM staff to determine if the equipment requested could benefit from an Assistive Technology (AT) evaluation and recommendation.
+The case manager will update the person and monitor the progress of each specialized medical equipment request on a monthly basis.
+If the case manager determines there is a need to make adjustments to the request, he/she will notify the appropriate personnel (i.e. Assistive Technology) as soon as possible.
 The case manager will discuss and document the person's choice of vendor on the PSS prior to authorizing for services.